CE marking

 Regulation (EU) No. 305/2011 came into force on July 1, 2013 and replaced the previous Construction Products Directive 89/106/EEC from 1989.

-According to Regulation (EU) No. 305/2011, manufacturers of construction products must draw up a declaration of performance for each product covered by a harmonized standard (hEN) that has been published in the Official Journal of the EU and for which the coexistence period specified in the publication has expired.
+According to Regulation (EU) No. 305/2011, manufacturers of construction products must draw up a declaration of performance for each product covered by a harmonized standard (hEN) that has been published in the Official Journal of the EU and for which the coexistence period specified in the Publication has expired.
 The same applies to construction products for which a European Technical Assessment has been issued.
 Construction products for which a declaration of performance has been drawn up must subsequently bear the CE marking.

 New Construction Products Regulation (EU) 2024/3110